Most people come to this page wondering about getting traffic to their page.

 So if you want to create a page about selling fast, it should have a lot of information about exactly that!
 Make sure it's the best damn page on the internet about selling fast, and you're definitely going to rank for it.

-4. Optimize the Content on your Investor Website
+4. Optimize the Content on your Real Estate Website

-One of the most important factors for ranking on Google is optimizing your content.
-I mentioned it a bit in the video – your content needs to answer the question being asked.
-If you aren’t writing something that helps answer that question, then you aren’t optimizing.
+One of the most important factors for ranking your website on Google is optimizing your content.
+I mentioned it before - your content needs to answer the question being asked.
+If you aren't writing something that helps answer that question, then you aren't optimizing.

 There's more to it than that as well.
 Here are the top 5 things you can do to optimize your content.

 1. Structure Your Content Logically and Use the Correct HTML Tags